 Q1.
 What kind of advocacy does the Public Authority do?

 A1.
-PA staff and Advisory Board (PAAB) members work with other advocacy groups and visit and communicate with legislators and those who manage State and County social and health care programs to express support or opposition regarding public policy, budget proposal, and legislation, and to provide feedback on how services are delivered.
-PA staff and the PAAB participate in media events and provide information and stories to the media to educate the public.
+The PA Advisory Committee members work with other advocacy groups and visit and communicate with legislators and those who manage State and County social and health care programs to express support or opposition regarding public policy, budget proposal, and legislation, and to provide feedback on how services are delivered.

 Q2.
 How can I participate?

 A2.
-Stay informed; attend PAAB meetings; go the the PA website regularly to find out what’s happening; get on the PA’s mailing list for newsletters and board meetings; visit and communicate with legislators and those who make public policy.
+Stay informed; attend the quarterly Advisory Committee meetings; go the the PA website regularly to find out what’s happening; get on the PA’s mailing list for newsletters and committee meetings; visit and communicate with legislators and those who make public policy.

 Q3.
 Have you made a difference?

 A3.
 Since 2004, IHSS and the PA have been targeted nearly every year for budget cuts.
-Legislators have said that advocacy efforts, especially by consumers, made a real difference and have prevented proposed cuts.
-PAAB members and staff have participated in legal efforts that blocked major cuts to IHSS and IHSS worker wages.
-The PAAB has made recommendations to the Alameda County IHSS program and several improvements were implemented.
+Legislators have said that advocacy efforts, especially by Recipients, made a real difference and have prevented proposed cuts.
+Committee members and staff have participated in legal efforts that blocked major cuts to IHSS and IHSS worker wages.
+The Committee has made recommendations to the Alameda County IHSS program and several improvements were implemented.

 Q1.
-How do I join the PA Advisory Board (PAAB)?
+How do I join the PA Advisory Committee?

 A1.
-When the PAAB has an opening, we inform community agencies and others on our mailing list and accept applications and the PAAB recommends new members to be approved by the Board of Supervisors.
+When the Committee has an opening, we inform community agencies and others on our mailing list and accept applications and the Committee recommends new members to be approved by the Board of Supervisors.

 Q2.
-How much time does it take to be a PAAB member?
+How much time does it take to be a Committee member?

 A2.
-Most PAAB members attend 2 or 3 meetings per month and spend additional time doing advocacy and keeping up with what’s going on.
+Most Committee members attend quarterly meetings and spend additional time doing advocacy and keeping up with what’s going on.

 A3.
 Yes.
-All PAAB meetings are open to the public.
+All Committee meetings are open to the public.

 Q4.
-Does the PA reimburse me for expenses I have as a PAAB member?
+Does the PA reimburse me for expenses I have as a Committee member?

 Q1.
-What classes do I have to take to be an IHSS homecare worker?
+What classes do I have to take to be an IHSS Provider?

-- There is a one hour mandatory IHSS Orientation for all IHSS homecare workers in the State of California.
+- There is a one and a half hour mandatory IHSS Orientation for all IHSS Providers in the State of California.

-- The Public Authority Training Program classes are all voluntary, but provide valuable information for both new and experienced IHSS homecare workers.
+- The Public Authority Training Program classes are all voluntary, but provide valuable information for both new and experienced IHSS Providers.

-- Individual IHSS consumers may require their homecare worker have a certain level of training as well.
+- Individual IHSS Recipients may require their Provider(s) to have a certain level of training as well.

 Q2.
 How can I find out more about the IHSS Program in Alameda County?

 Q3.
-I’m an IHSS homecare worker, where can I find information about my paycheck?
+I’m an IHSS Provider, where can I find information about my paycheck?

 - Contact IHSS by calling payroll at 510-577-1877

 Q1.
-Do I have to be on the Registry to be a homecare worker?
+Do I have to be on the Registry to be an IHSS Provider?

 A1.
-No. Anyone who has passed the Department of Justice (DOJ) background check and attended the County Orientation can work as an IHSS homecare provider.
-The Registry is merely a referral service that may help eligible IHSS providers find work; however, it is not a guarantee of work.
+No. Anyone who has passed the Department of Justice (DOJ) background check and attended the County Orientation can work as an IHSS Provider.
+The Registry is merely a referral service that may help eligible IHSS Providers find work; however, it is not a guarantee of work.

 A2.
-No. As with any other IHSS consumer-provider relationship, the consumer is your employer, your supervisor.
-The consumer, as the employer, is responsible for hiring, managing, training, and firing the provider.
+No. As with any other IHSS Recipient-Provider relationship, the Recipient is your employer, your supervisor.
+The Recipient, as the employer, is responsible for hiring, managing, training, and firing the Provider.
 The Registry is merely a referral service.
-The Registry does not perform any criminal or other background checks of the Consumer participants in Registry programs.
-Nor does the Registry supervise the Consumer or the employment of homecare workers.
-You therefore must use your own judgment and assume all risks of accepting or engaging in the employment relationship with any Consumer.
+The Registry does not perform any criminal or other background checks of the Recipient participants in Registry programs.
+Nor does the Registry supervise the Recipient or the employment of Providers.
+You therefore must use your own judgment and assume all risks of accepting or engaging in the employment relationship with any Recipient.

 Q3.
-If the consumer is the employer, why do I have to apply to be listed on the Registry?
+If the Recipient is the employer, why do I have to apply to be listed on the Registry?

 A3.
-You do not need to be listed on the Registry to work as an IHSS homecare worker.
-However, if you are interested in being listed on the Registry, it is important for you to know that the Registry is a referral service offered to IHSS consumers who need a little help finding homecare workers.
-In order to be able to give our consumers a list of reliable homecare workers, we need some assurances from the providers who want to be listed on the Registry.
+You do not need to be listed on the Registry to work as an IHSS Provider.
+However, if you are interested in being listed on the Registry, it is important for you to know that the Registry is a referral service offered to IHSS Recipients who need a little help finding Providers.
+In order to be able to give our Recipients a list of reliable Providers, we need some assurances from the Providers who want to be listed on the Registry.
 It is a privilege to be listed on the Registry and by definition that means that this benefit does not extend to everyone.
 The Registry application process is the way we make our selections.
-The consumer might also decide to do his or her own reference.
+The Recipient may also decide to do his or her own reference check.

 Q1.
-If I get a list of providers and hire a provider from the Registry, is the Registry responsible for supervising my homecare worker?
+If I get a list of Providers and hire a Provider from the Registry, is the Registry responsible for supervising my Provider?

 A1.
-No. As with any other IHSS consumer-provider relationship, you – the consumer – are the employer, the supervisor.
-You, as the employer, are responsible for hiring, managing, training, and firing the provider.
-The Registry is merely a referral service and takes no responsibility in any failed consumer-provider relationships that may occur through a Registry referral.
+No. As with any other IHSS Recipient-Provider relationship, you – the Recipient – are the employer, the supervisor.
+You, as the employer, are responsible for hiring, managing, training, and firing the Provider.
+The Registry is merely a referral service and takes no responsibility in any failed Recipient-Provider relationships that may occur through a Registry referral.

 A2.
-You, the consumer, are the employer and therefore are responsible for whom you hire to be your homecare worker.
-Just because the homecare workers on the Registry list have passed the Registry’s requirements does not necessarily mean that they will pass your requirements.
-Therefore it is important for you to interview each provider carefully and make your choice based on your needs.
-The Registry is not responsible for any failed consumer-provider relationships that may occur through a Registry referral.
+You, the Recipient, are the employer and therefore are responsible for whom you hire to be your Provider.
+Just because the Providers on the Registry list have passed the Registry’s requirements does not necessarily mean that they will pass your requirements.
+Therefore it is important for you to interview each Provider carefully and make your choice based on your needs.
+The Registry is not responsible for any failed Recipient-Provider relationships that may occur through a Registry referral.

 Q1.
 How do I qualify for health benefits?